UniversityOfSaintThomas/Salesforce-LWC-S3-Integration/README.md

 2. Select the user you want to have access to the LWC
 3. Click on "Permission Set Assignments"
 4. Click on "Edit Assignments"
-5. Add the "AWS S3 User" to the user
+5. Add the "AWS S3 Directory Image Principal" to the user
 6. Click "Save"